inloco/incognia-api-java/README.md

 #### Registering Payment

-This method registers a new payment for the given installation and account, returning a `TransactionAssessment`, containing the risk assessment and supporting evidence.
+This method registers a new payment for the given request token and account, returning a `TransactionAssessment`, containing the risk assessment and supporting evidence.
 This method also includes some overloads that do not require optional parameters, like `externalId` and `addresses`.

 ```java